crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Tengu do not appreciate any form of servitude, and so are poor at using invocations.
 Their light avian bodies cannot sustain a great deal of injury.

-Ogres (Og)
+Oni (On)
-  Ogres are huge, chunky creatures who are very strong and robust, but are not nimble at all.
-They possess a raw talent for magic, but are poor at making use of magical devices.
-Ogres mature almost as quickly as Humans.
+  Oni are large, rowdy creatures who love a good fight.
+They are exceptionally strong and robust, and their fondness for drink allows them to heal twice as much from healing potions and even perform free melee swings around themselves while they chug them.

-  Their preferred methods of avoiding beatings are dodging and the use of shields.
-Their large size prevents them from wearing most forms of armour.
+  They are proficient with most melee weapons and forms of magic, but lack the dexterity or inclination to use ranged weapons or magical devices well.
+They are, however, good at throwing things, in particular large rocks.

-  Ogres are proficient at using all types of melee weapons, but all sophisticated forms of missile combat are awkward for them.
-They are, however, good at throwing things, in particular boulders.
+  Their large size prevents them from wearing most forms of armour, and are poor at dodging, relying on their enormous bulk to survive battles instead.

 Advanced Species
 ================